vamsicherukuri/ado-gh-migration/scripts-overview.md

 ## 🧭 Understanding the Migration Workflow

-Before diving into the inventory script specifically, it's helpful to understand where it fits in the overall migration process.
+Before jumping into the scripts, let’s walk through the migration workflow to see how each step fits into the overall process.

 ![Alt text](./images/migration-workflow.png)

-### The Big Picture: 9-Step Migration Approach
+### Comprehensive 9-Step Migration Workflow

 The **ADO to GitHub migration process** is structured as a **nine-step sequential workflow**, where each step builds upon the previous one to ensure a smooth and validated migration:

 ```
-Step 0: Inventory Generation ← YOU ARE HERE
+Step 0: Inventory Generation (Planning)
     ↓
 Step 1: Active Process Check (Pre-Migration Validation)
     ↓